-If gorilla trekking is already on your bucket we have discovered new programs offered through Conservation Through Public Health that can make the experience even more unique and offer the opportunity to interact with local gorilla expert Dr. Gladys Kalema-Zikusoka and the communities surrounding Uganda' Bwindi Impenetrable Forest.
+If gorilla trekking is already on your bucketlist we can make the experience even more unique and offer the opportunity to interact with local gorilla expert Dr. Gladys Kalema-Zikusoka and the communities surrounding Uganda' Bwindi Impenetrable Forest.

 About Dr. Gladys and Conservation Through Public Health

 Dr. Gladys Kalema-Zikusoka became Uganda's chief veterinarian at the young age of 26 and aleading gorilla researcher.
 She is also the founder of Conservation Through Public Health (CTPH), an organization she founded after treating Bwindi's mountain gorillas for scabies they contract through contact with the local communities that live in close proximity to the National Park.
 The incident helped Dr. Gladys to recognize the link between wildlife and human health.
 "It made me realize that you can't protect the gorillas if you don't think about the people living around the park, who have very little health care."
 Today CTPH works with local communities to improve their own health, educate them about gorilla health and ensure that they both understand the importance of gorilla conservation and feel the impact of the income generated from tourism.

 Dr. Glady and CTPH have now introduced several programs that give travelers unique and intimate access to on-going gorilla research and CTPH's community programs.
 More details about the program itself

 As part of this program, after your gorilla trek a representative from CTPH will meet you and and lead you to a gorilla nest were you will collect dung samples from the next for analysis the next day.
 The next day you step into the shoes of a gorilla researcher!
 You will analyze the gorilla dung collected to determine the health of the family.